jamesbontempo/node-dataset/README.md

  );
 ```
 These examples also demonstrate a few important things:
-* Almost all methods return a DataSet allowing for "chainable" statements.
+* Almost all methods return a `DataSet` allowing for "chainable" statements.
-* File and database retrieval is asynchronous and the related methods return a Promise.
+* File and database retrieval is asynchronous.

-Also, with the exception of some basic `set` methods, DataSets are immutable: calling their data manipulation methods will return a new DataSet rather than changing their underlying data.
+Once a `DataSet` has been created, there are many ways that it can be manipulated.

-Once a DataSet has been created, there are many ways that it can be manipulated.
+Note: A `DataSet` is largely immutable and calling its data manipulation methods will return a new `DataSet` rather than change its underlying data.

-For example, using the base DataSets created above, you could select just the data for a specified set of fields from one DataSet into a new DataSet, and rename the fields using the "as" keyword:
+For example, using a `DataSet` from the examples above, you could select just the data for a specified set of fields from one `DataSet` into a new `DataSet`, and rename the fields using the "as" keyword:

 ```js
 const college = education.select("fips as fips_code, college_or_higher as percent_college");
 ```

-Or you could filter the data into a new DataSet:
+Or you could filter the data from one `DataSet` into a new `DataSet`:

 ```js
 const some_states = fips.filter("state = 'Maryland' or state like 'Cali%' or state in ('New York','Texas')");
 ```

 Using chained methods, you could also perform the select and filter methods in sequence:

 ```js
 const some_other_states = fips
   .select("fips as fips_code, state, county")